Skip to main content

 APR / APYCost or return, relative to all other parameters

 Together, these parameters determine an offer’s attractiveness.
 Matching occurs when the terms align with current market demand.
-Offers expire after 24 hours.
-If market conditions change, you can create a new offer with updated terms.
+Offers expire after 24 hours (lend) or 1-7 days (borrow).
+Expired offers can be renewed without recreating them.
+If market conditions change, you can also create a new offer with updated terms.

 Accepting an Offer

-When you accept an offer, the loan starts immediately.
+When you accept an offer, the loan starts immediately and the 3-day duration begins.

 • Lenders accepting a borrow offer: USDC is transferred to the escrow automatically if needed, then to the borrower.

-• Borrowers accepting a lend offer: collateral is locked directly from the wallet.
+• Borrowers accepting a lend offer: collateral transits through the escrow and is locked onchain automatically.

 At this stage, you can add the loan’s maturity date to your calendar using the calendar button provided in the interface.

 There are no automated reminders or margin calls on Offerbook.
 Repayment timing is entirely your responsibility.
-Missing maturity means losing your collateral.
+After maturity, the lender can claim your collateral at any moment.

 Common Mistakes to Avoid

 On Offerbook, there are no price-triggered events during the loan.
-If the loan is not repaid at maturity, the entire collateral is transferred to the lender.
-This is not a liquidation (there is no sale on the market); it is a direct transfer.If the collateral loses value during the loan and becomes under-collateralized relative to the agreed LTV, the lender may receive an asset worth less than the USDC they lent.This trade-off is inherent to time-based lending and should be understood by both sides.
+After maturity, if the loan is not repaid, the lender can claim the collateral by signing a transaction.
+This is not a liquidation (there is no sale on the market); it is a direct transfer.If the collateral loses value during the loan, the lender may receive an asset worth less than the USDC they lent.This trade-off is inherent to time-based lending and should be understood by both sides.

 Borrowers can repay at any time before maturity, but the full interest for the agreed 3-day duration is always owed.
 There is no partial interest or fee reduction for early repayment.